Rights and Responsibilities of Students

 • Personal account responsibility Users are responsible for maintaining the security of their IT Systems accounts and passwords.

-• Responsibility for content Individual offices publishing official University information in electronic form are responsible for that content.
+• Responsibility for content Individual offices publishing official university information in electronic form are responsible for that content.
 All other content published on or over IT Systems shall be treated as the private speech of an individual user.

-• Personal identification Upon request by a systems administrator or other University authority, users must produce a valid Yale photo ID.
+• Personal identification Upon request by a systems administrator or other university authority, users must produce a valid Yale photo ID.

-• Conditions of University access Notwithstanding the high value the University places on privacy, there are circumstances in which the University may determine that University access to IT Systems is warranted without the consent of the user and after following carefully prescribed processes.
+• Conditions of university access Notwithstanding the high value the university places on privacy, there are circumstances in which the university may determine that university access to IT Systems is warranted without the consent of the user and after following carefully prescribed processes.

-• Enforcement procedures Individuals who believe they may have been harmed by an alleged violation of this policy or who have observed or been made aware of a violation may make a report to the chief information officer of the SOM Information Technology Group or to the University Information Security Office.
+• Enforcement procedures Individuals who believe they may have been harmed by an alleged violation of this policy or who have observed or been made aware of a violation may make a report to the chief information officer of the SOM Information Technology Group or to the university Information Security Office.
 Alleged violations will be pursued in accordance with the appropriate disciplinary procedures for faculty, staff, and students.
-Individuals found to have violated these policies may face IT-specific penalties, including the temporary or permanent reduction or elimination of some or all IT privileges and penalties provided for in other University policies.
+Individuals found to have violated these policies may face IT-specific penalties, including the temporary or permanent reduction or elimination of some or all IT privileges and penalties provided for in other university policies.
 They may also be subject to criminal prosecution, civil liability, or both for unlawful use of any IT System.
 When appropriate, violations will be forwarded to the SOM Honor Committee for review.

 SOM-IT Guidelines